 Years have passed since my first purchase of a Coton.
 I have done many hours of research, and find that there are a lot of people, not Code of Ethics breeders, that are just there to take your money.
 They do not guarantee the health of the puppies, and many do not take the time, money or the effort to health test their dogs, or even spend quality time with the adult dogs, much less spending any time socializing the puppies.

 In an effort to assist those looking for a wonderful companion, I have tried to put together helpful information for “You, the Potential Coton de Tulear Owner”.
 Please be sure to read the downside of buying from a puppy mill.

-A USACTC Code of Ethics breeder breeds only to produce the best physically sound puppy.
-This puppy should exhibit no clinical signs of illness, no structural problems, and exhibit excellent temperaments.
-This puppy will mature into an adult that will reflect the FCI breed standard for the Coton de Tulear.
+A USACTC Code of Ethics Breeder’s goal is to produce a superb, physically sound puppy.
+This puppy should exhibit no clinical signs of illness, no structural problems, and exhibit excellent temperment.
+Ultimately, the Breeder strives for a puppy to mature into an adult that will reflect the AKC Breed Standard for the Coton de Tulear.